IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-4.md

 In this example, there are no real transforms on the `src` `Stream`.
 The rest of this section will cover common transforms and best practices.

 ### A note about execution
 The Python API is used to _create_ an application that can be executed on the Streams runtime.
-The last line, which calls `submit`, is what triggers the compilation and execution of the application.

-This means that callables such as the `get_readings` function are not invoked when the code above is run, but rather, when the created application is executed on the Streams runtime.
+Thus, callables such as the `get_readings` function are not invoked until the created application is executed on the Streams runtime.

-This is important to remember because the host where the application is created is often not the same host where it will be executed, i.e. where Streams is installed.
+It is especially important to remember this if the Python sapplication is created on a different host than the host where it will be executed, that is, where Streams is installed.
 For example, if the `get_readings` function opens a file, that file must actually exist on the host where Streams is running.
-See [working with files](#files) for an example.
+See [Working with files](#files) for an example of using local files.

 <a id="source"></a>